newton-c/newton-c.github.io/content/cv.md

 - *Airstrikes and Counterinsurgency* (with Colin Tucker).
 Forthcoming. *Security Studies*

 *Under Review*
-- *Peacekeeping and Peace* (with Chhandosi Roy, Colin Tucker, and Jake Kathman)
+- *Peacekeeping and Peace* (with Jake Kathman, Chhandosi Roy, and Colin Tucker)

+### Working Papers
+- *The Lasting Health Impact of UN Peacekeeping* (with Michelle Benson, Chhandosi Roy, and Colin Tucker)
+- *To Kill or Not to Kill: Strategic civilian victimization by rebel groups.* (with Chhandosi Roy)
+- *Media & Murder: The Effect of News Coverage on Postconflict Criminal Violence in Colombia\**
+- *Rebels, Resources, & Homicide\**
+- *Child Soldier and Grown-Up Gangsters\**
+- *Displacement Under ISIS* (with Colin Tucker and Chhandosi Roy)

+\* Part of my dissertation

 ### Conference Presentations